pdgcam/luminex_data_supervised_classification/README.md

 Ratio data = Post infection / Pre infection ratio for each individual patient Cross_sectional_data = MFI titre value at last blood draw for each individual patient

-Note: If data already in correct format (for longitudinal / cross-sectional analysis, do not need to run PreProcessing.R, can fit models directly)
+Note: If data already in correct format (for longitudinal / cross-sectional analysis), do not need to run PreProcessing.R, can fit models directly